-In accordance with Government Auditing Standards, we have also issued our report dated September 30, 2019 on our consideration of the California Court Appointed Special Advocate Association's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of California Court Appointed Special Advocate Association's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering California Court Appointed Special Advocate Association's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated November 25, 2020, on our consideration of the California Court Appointed Special Advocate Association's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of California Court Appointed Special Advocate Association's internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering California Court Appointed Special Advocate Association's internal control over financial reporting and compliance.